microsoft/dev-tunnels/ts/README-dev.md

 ```
 To run/debug an individual test case or subset of test cases matching a
 substring, use a command similar to the following:

+## Making Changes
+If you update this SDK, please up the package.json file in conenctions and management to require a dependeny that is > the current published version.
+This will fix issues where yarn will pull the old version of packages and will cause mismatched dependencies.